The Galston Glenorie & Hills Rural Community News is a combination of several original community papers.

 In 2010, David Bevan retired from printing The Glenorian due to ill health.
 The Galston Community News then changed its name to The Galston & Glenorie Community News.

-In January 2012 the Hills Rural Chamber (formerly The Galston Chamber of Commerce) amalgamated its Hills Rural News into The Galston & Glenorie Community News, thereby providing only one community paper to cover the acreage areas of Galston, Glenorie and Dural.
-This paper is published by Adelphi Design & Print.
+In January 2012 the Hills Rural Chamber (formerly The Galston Chamber of Commerce) amalgamated its Hills Rural News into the Galston & Glenorie Community News, thereby providing only one community paper to cover the acreage areas of Galston, Glenorie and Dural.
+This paper is published by Adelphi Design & Print and called the Galston Glenorie & Hills Rural Community News.